ethansbrown/pokerstove/README.md

 PokerStove
 ==========

-PokerStove is a highly hand optimized C++ poker hand evaluation library.
+PokerStove is a highly hand optimized C++ poker hand evaluation library written by Andrew Prock.
 The Win32 Hold'em GUI was first released in 2002, and has been available as freeware since it's first release.